 Reduce Chargebacks From the Get-Go

 It’s ideal to collect a signature on every transaction to reduce chargebacks.
-Of course, accepting phone and online orders complicates this when only using a credit card processing terminal.
+Of course, accepting phone and online orders complicates this when only using a credit card terminal.
 Add our Virtual Terminal to the mix and you equip your business with the ability to collect a signature on every transaction.

 Using remote signature capture allows you to protect your business against a few scenarios: